FME Version

 Material,Steel,,,,,autocad_color,1

-3) Secondary mappings can be setup to simplify a workspace.
+3) Secondary mappings can be set up to simplify a workspace.

 For example, take this lookup table: